NehaPatel03/QuizClash/README.md

-# QuizBattle
+# QuizClash

-**QuizBattle** is a real-time, multiplayer quiz platform where users can compete against each other by entering the same room.
+**QuizClash** is a real-time, multiplayer quiz platform where users can compete against each other by entering the same room.
 Using **Socket.IO**, the platform enables live interaction, synchronizing quizzes, tracking points, and displaying a leaderboard.
 At the end of each quiz, the winner is announced based on the leaderboard standings.

 ## Features